Home > Best Places to Stay in Berlin

 The vast Alexanderplatz in Mitte is the busiest place in Berlin and a great landmark to help orientate yourself to the city.
 Don’t miss the retrofuturistic World Clock, which was lauded as mechanically brilliant when it was installed in 1969, during the period when this part of Berlin was part of the Soviet Union.
 Today, it often shelters street performers and makes for a great meeting place.
 From Alexanderplatz, make sure to walk east up the bombastic Karl Marx Allee, a perfect example of large-scale Soviet architecture.
 Another unmissable example of the Cold War ideology looming over the city just next door to Alexanderplatz is the Fernsehturm (TV Tower), designed to show off the might of Communism to Westerners.
 These days, you can ascend for views and the restaurant any time until midnight.

-Best Hotel: Lux 11 Best Cheap/Moderate Hotels: Motel One Berlin-Alexanderplatz • B&B Hotel Berlin-Alexanderplatz
+Best Hotel: Lux 11 Best Cheap/Midrange Hotels: Motel One Berlin-Alexanderplatz • B&B Hotel Berlin-Alexanderplatz

 4. Potsdamer Platz & the Kulturforum